Billy1900/Learning-of-Computer-Science/README.md

 # 0. Basic/Introduction
 - [CS50](https://cs50.harvard.edu/college/2020/fall/#:~:text=Introduction%20to%20the%20intellectual%20enterprises%20of%20computer%20science%20and%20the%20art%20of%20programming.): Introduction to the intellectual enterprises of computer science and the art of programming.
+- [CS106B Programming Abstractions](https://web.stanford.edu/class/cs106b/): this is a basic/introductory course from Stanford whose content includes knowledge of object-oriented programming, data structures (collections, graphs, etc.).
+- [Computer Organization & Systems](http://web.stanford.edu/class/cs107/): CS107 is the third course in Stanford's introductory programming sequence.
+The CS106 courses provide you with a solid foundation in programming methodology and abstractions, and CS107 follows on this to build up and expand your breadth and depth of programming experience and techniques.
+The course will work from the C programming language down to the microprocessor to de-mystify the machine.

 # 1. Mathematical Background
 ## 1.1 Calculus